Walking Distance: 1/2 mile

 Another possibility is that the Herod present in Luke chapter two is Philip.
 According to the Jewish Encyclopedia, Herod Archelaus was deposed by Augustus at the bequest of the Jews because of his dictatorial methods.
 This was the reason for sending Quirinius - to account for the deposed Herod's wealth and see to its proper distribution to a new heir.
 Of course and Emperor would understand that wealth includes the people and its gross national product and not just a collection of coins.

-(outlined in blue) and the United States of America
+Geographic comparison between the Roman Empire (outlined in blue) and the United States of America |

 It was the opposition to the census that forced Rome to place Judea and Syria into provincial rule with greater restrictions and controls.